 ‘I’m tired of reading about the achievements of better men’-Samwell Tarly

-My five favorite travel books
+My five favourite travel books

-Definitely up there with one of my favorite books ever and one of a few I’ve read more than once.
+Definitely up there with one of my favourite books ever and one of a few I’ve read more than once.
 This book was written by Ernesto Guevara before he became the infamous ‘Che’ Guevara.
 The book was compiled from his diary entries about a trip he took through South America with a friend.
-He gave incredible detail into the journey and the places he saw and the people he met.
+He gave incredible detail on the journey and the places he saw and the people he met.
 You gain a real sense of the person he was becoming and how the journey affected his future life.
 It’s also a stunning way to see the difficulties of travel a little over 60 years ago.

-A book which combines an important figure in Irish history and some of his exploits while travelling is definitely going to make it onto my list of five favorite travel books.
-Roger Casement was an Irish/English diplomat who used his position within the British administration to highlight abuses by the Belgium and British governments in less developed regions of Africa and South America.
+A book which combines an important figure in Irish history and some of his exploits while travelling is definitely going to make it onto my list of five favourite travel books.
+Roger Casement was an Irish/English diplomat who used his position within the British administration to highlight abuses by Belgium and British governments in less developed regions of Africa and South America.
 This book deals mainly with his time in South America.
 This only occurred in 1911 and by 1916 the British government hung him for treason showing how dramatically he fell from grace and this book explores some of the reasons behind this.

-The only fictional book on my list but one of my favorites.
+The only fictional book on my list but one of my favourites.
 The count of Monte Cristo is a classic that still amazes people with its amazing story, set pieces and timelessness.
-Involving betrayal, loyalty, love and friendship in the backdrop of the french revolution and the years of Napoleon this book really brings you back to a time and place that is almost forgotten.
+Involving betrayal, loyalty, love and friendship in the backdrop of the French revolution and the years of Napoleon this book really brings you back to a time and place that is almost forgotten.
 The use of real locations for a fictional story, although not a new concept was used magnificently here.

 Up there with one of the coolest and exhausting stories on the list is this book by Levison wood.
 He is a British adventurer who is known for taking on some extreme challenges in the name of exploration and fun, I suppose.
 This book charts his journey from the origins of the Nile river deep within the south African continent all the way to the Mediterranean sea.
 He charts his encounters from war torn countries to corrupt officials, down to the locals who guide him on his way and provide him shelter at night.
 Its a brilliant book for a ground level perspective on some issues in Africa and also extreme endurance.